 - policies and processes to challenge disproportionate or unlawful government authority requests

 We're committed to protecting our users' personal data.
-We put in place appropriate technical and organizational measures to help protect the security of your personal data.
+We put in place appropriate technical and organisational measures to help protect the security of your personal data.
 However, be aware that no system is ever completely secure.

 To protect your user account, we encourage you to: